Aimery Barlais: Biography

 At an early age, Aimery moved to Cyprus, where he rose to become one of the kingdom's leading barons, and one of the opponents of the dominant Ibelin family.
-In 1227, he was appointed by Queen Alice, then living in voluntary exile, to be the ruling bailli of her underage son, King Henry I. This appointment was rejected by the island's Haute Cour, which instead appointed Henry's regent, Philip of Ibelin.
-Aimery joined Alice in exile in Tripoli, but made contact through his aide Gavin of Chenichy with Emperor Frederick II, who was then preparing for the Sixth Crusade.
+In 1227, he was appointed by Queen Alice, then living in voluntary exile, to be the ruling bailli of her underage son, King Henry I. This appointment was rejected by the island's haute cour, which instead appointed Henry's regent, Philip of Ibelin.
+Aimery joined Alice in exile in Tripoli, but made contact through his aide Gavin of Chenichy with Emperor Frederick II, who was preparing for the Sixth Crusade.

 In July 1228, Frederick II landed in Cyprus and temporarily ended the government of John of Ibelin, the Old Lord of Beirut.
-He then set up a five-member Regency Council consisting of Aimery, Gavin of Chenichy, Amalric of Bethsan, Hugo of Gibelet and Wilhelm of Rivet.
+He then set up a five-member regency council consisting of Aimery, Gavin of Chenichy, Amalric of Bethsan, Hugo of Gibelet and Wilhelm of Rivet.
 On 3 September 1228, Frederick departed for Acre, taking Henry I and John of Ibelin with him.
 He was to sell the bailliage of Cyprus to Aimery Barlais and his four colleagues, collecting revenue for three years.

-At the conclusion of the Sixth Crusade, the emperor left for Italy on 1 May 1229.
+The Emperor left for Italy on 1 May 1229, at the conclusion of the Sixth Crusade.
 Ibelin responded with military force, defeating the imperial council in a battle outside Nicosia on 14 July 1229, thus beginning the War of the Lombards.
-Aimery fled with the young king and his sisters to Dieu d'Amour Castle, where he was able to withstand a siege for a year, surrendering in the summer of 1230.
-The victorious Ibelin forced Aimery to give up his reign in Cyprus, supported by the Haute Cour and the king.
+Aimery fled with the young king and his sisters to Dieu d'Amour Castle, where he withstood a siege for a year, surrendering in the summer of 1230.
+The victorious Ibelin forced Aimery to give up his reign in Cyprus, supported by the Haute Cour and the King.

 In February 1232, Aimery was forced to take part in Ibelin's campaign against the imperial governor in the Kingdom of Jerusalem, Richard Filangieri.
 As soon as the Cypriot army went ashore near Tripoli, he withdrew with a few companions and allied himself with Filangieri.
 While Ibelin and his supporters were busy fighting on the mainland, Aimery received an army from Filangieri with which he wreaked havoc over defenseless Cyprus and conquered multiple castle.
 After the victory at Casal Imbert on 2 May 1232, Filangieri also crossed Cyprus to complete the conquest of the island.
-But only a month later, the Ibelins were also able to return to the island with the help of the Genoese and on 15 June 1232, they were victorious over Filangieri in the Battle of Agridi.
-Aimery and his comrades-in-arms, was forced to flee from Cyprus again, this time to Cilician Armenia.
+But only a month later, the Ibelins returned to the island with the help of the Genoese and on 15 June 1232, they were victorious over Filangieri in the Battle of Agridi.
+Aimery and his comrades-in-arms, were forced to flee from Cyprus again, this time to Cilician Armenia.
 In April 1233, Kyrenia, the last castle in Cyprus to be held by the imperial family, fell.